 Undergraduate: RN-BSN Completion (online)

 The bachelor of science in nursing (RN-BSN) completion program is designed for the registered nurse who wants to take their nursing practice to the next level.
-The program helps the registered nurse develop the theoretical knowledge and real-world skills they need to meet the growing demands of the nursing profession and to develop analytic and communication skills for professional excellence.
+The program helps the registered nurse develop the theoretical knowledge and real-world skills they need to meet the growing demands of the nursing profession and to develop analytical and communication skills for professional excellence.

-Webster's RN-BSN completion curriculum focuses on holistic health promotion for the individual student, the profession, the individual client, the family, groups and the community.
+Webster's RN-BSN completion curriculum focuses on holistic health promotion for the individual student, the profession, the individual client, groups and the population.
 The faculty represents a variety of healthcare backgrounds, ensuring each student's exposure to diverse perspectives.
 Webster University places a strong emphasis on the nurse's personal development, the needs and future of the profession and the broad, accountable nursing role that is needed and expected by today's health care consumer.

-*RN to BSN Tuition Rate is for Part-Time, St. Louis, students outside of a corporate partnership cohort agreement.
+*RN to BSN Tuition Rate is for part-time, St. Louis, students outside of a corporate partnership cohort agreement.